Electronic Cigarette ModsNew Orleans’ best selection of variable voltage, regulated, and mechanical mods.

 An e-cigarette mod (short for modification) is an apparatus that holds the battery and provides power for your tank.
 A tank screws onto a mod using either eGo or 510 threading.
 For more info on tanks, click here.

 The term mod originated when people started creating their own higher-powered e-cigarettes out of casings and wiring of their own making, often using modified flashlights.
 Mods were intended as a step up from “cig-alikes,” the original disposable e-cigarettes made to replicate the look and feel of tobacco cigarettes, which many vapers found to be underpowered and insufficient.

-At Crescent City Vape, we offer a huge array of e-cigarette mod options, ranging from basic eGo-style batteries to more powerful variable voltage, regulated, and mechanical mods.
+At Crescent City Vape, we offer a huge array of e-cigarette mod options, ranging from basic eGo-style batteries to more powerful variable voltage, regulated, and unregulated box mods.

 For more information about mods, or if you have any questions at all, please contact us at (504) 309-8134, via our contact form, or stop by the shop at 4507 Magazine Street in Uptown New Orleans.

 An eGo-threaded battery is the most basic step up from a cig-alike.
 It is simply a battery inside a casing, with a button that you press to close the circuit and deliver power to your tank.

 These are batteries that allow you to control the output of power, within a certain range.
 The power level is changed by turning a dial or by pressing a button.
 This means that you can control the intensity of the flavor and vapor you produce.